 Ionic compounds are typically neutral.
 Therefore, ions combine in ways that neutralize their charges.

 Covalent bonds form when atoms or ions share electrons such that their outer shells become occupied.
-Covalent bonds, also called molecular bonds, only form between nonmetal atoms with identical or relatively close electronegativity value.
-Electronegativity, denoted by the symbol χ, is a chemical property that describes the tendency of an atom to attract a shared pair of electrons (or electron density) towards itself.
+Covalent bonds, also called molecular bonds, only form between nonmetal atoms with identical or relatively close electronegativity values, as these elements have a strong tendency to gain or lose electrons, making the sharing of electrons a more favorable option.
+Electronegativity, denoted by the symbol χ, is a chemical property that describes the tendency of an atom to attract a shared pair of electrons (or electron density) toward itself.

 The number of covalent bonds an atom can form is called the valence of the atom.
 This property represents the electrons of an atom that can participate in the formation of chemical bonds with other atoms.
 They are the furthest electrons from the nucleus.